 There’s always been a number of tales and myths surrounding Magpies… but what started them all?
 Have magpies always been seen as an omen of bad luck?
 And where did the famous Magpie Rhyme come from?
 Read the facts here!

 The Magpie used to be seen as a very important and an interesting mythological bird in history, before the Christians came on the scene.
 It was said that at the Magpie represent the Devil, as when Jesus was crucified on the cross, both a Dove and a Magpie came to sit on the cross.
 The Dove caught the tears of Christ, where as the Magpie didn’t.
-The Church also started the famous rumour that the tongue of a Magpie contained a drop of blood from the devil.
-From this rumour came the idea of cutting the tongue of a Magpie off, to release the drop of the devils blood.
+The Church also started the famous rumor that the tongue of a Magpie contained a drop of blood from the devil.
+From this rumor came the idea of cutting the tongue of a Magpie off, to release the drop of the devils blood.
 It was then said that the Magpie would then be capable of Human speech.

 One of the most famous things about Magpies is the rhyme that records the myth that seeing magpies predicts the future.
 It is not clear whether this myth was actually believed or not.
 There are many different variations of the rhyme, but the most common version, and the version that I grew up with, is below: